rjkviegas/skills-workshops/week-1/writing_tests/README.md

   it 'can money to the balance' do
     #Arrange
     bank_account = BankAccount.new

     #Act
     bank_account.deposit(10)

     #Assert
     expect(bank_account.balance).to eq(10)
   end
 end
 ```

 This is a common pattern which many of your unit tests will follow.

-First you Arrange all the preconditions required for your code to run - creating any objects and assigning any variables that you're going to need.
-Next, you act, or execute the code which needs to be run in order for your assertion to be true.
-Finally, you make the assertion itself.
+1. First you *arrange* all the preconditions required for your code to run - creating any objects and assigning any variables that you're going to need.
+1. Next, you *act*, or execute the code which needs to be run in order for your assertion to be true.
+1. Finally, you *assert* that something has changed.

 ## Exercise 2